 To the best of our knowledge, RDF is the only dataflow MoC allowing both the dynamic reconfiguration (in the general sense) of the graph topology and static analyses for boundedness and liveness.
-It permits to generate an unbounded number of consistent and live graphs which do not have to be planned nor declared in advance.
+It allows the engineer to generate an unbounded number of consistent and live graphs that do not have to be planned nor declared in advance.

-Reconfigurability using rewriting rules has also been studied for Petri nets (see [25] for an overview).
+Reconfigurability using rewriting rules has also been studied for Petri nets (see [23] for an overview).
 In the general case, reconfigurable Petri nets do not preserve properties such as liveness, boundedness, or reversibility.
-In [26], a restricted class of transformations (called INRS) is proposed that preserves these properties.
+In [21], a restricted class of transformations (called INRS) is proposed that preserves these properties.
 It has been applied to design Petri net controllers for the supervision of reconfigurable manufacturing systems.
-Model checking of reconfigurable Petri nets has been considered by converting the net and the set of rewriting rules into a Maude specification [27].
+Model checking of reconfigurable Petri nets has been considered by converting the net and the set of rewriting rules into a Maude specification [24].
 This approach allows the absence of deadlocks to be verified.

-8 Conclusion
+8 CONCLUSION

 We addressed the question of dynamic reconfigurations of SDF graphs.
 To this aim, we introduced the RDF MoC consisting in a dataflow graph (an SDF graph with typed actors) and a controller (a sequence of reconfiguration programs triggered by conditions).
 The transformation rules determine how the RDF graph is reconfigured and the conditions specify when these reconfigurations take place.
-A key feature and advantage of RDF is that it retains static analyses to guarantee boundedness and liveness properties of all possible graphs produced by dynamic reconfigurations.
-Finally, we outlined the main characteristics of our RDF prototype implementation and presented some experiments.
+A key feature and advantage of RDF is that it retains static analyses to guarantee boundedness and liveness properties of all possible graphs produced by the dynamic reconfigurations.
+To allow richer reconfiguration of the graph topology, we introduced a notion of variable arity actors, which does not seem to exist in other dataflow MoCs found in the literature.
+Finally, we outlined the main characteristics Manuscript submitted to ACM of our RDF prototype implementation and presented some experiments.
+They show that the dynamic reconfiguration cost of an RDF graph is, in practice, very small.

 Several extensions of RDF come to mind.
 First, RDF rates could be generalized to accept parameters.
-Such rates are different from the parametric rates of variable arity actors which denote their number of edges.
+Such rates are different from the parametric rates of variable arity actors that denote their number of edges (incoming edges for the join actor and outgoing edges for the split actor).
 In parametric MoCs, a rate parameter may be changed, usually between iterations, to an arbitrary value.
 We expect this generalization to be relatively straightforward.
-Indeed, in such models, static analyses become parametric but remain similar to those of SDF.
+Indeed, in such MoCs, static analyses become parametric but remain similar to those of SDF.
 Second, it is likely that some constraints we enforced to guarantee boundedness and liveness could be relaxed.
 A clear candidate is the condition prohibiting transformations to manipulate edges with initial tokens.
-Finally, the pattern and transformation language might be enhanced.
+Finally, the pattern and transformation language might be enriched.
 Consider the problem of duplicating a line of actors between a split and a join whereas this line may change overtime (by adding/removing actors).
 This would require to have as many transformation rules as there are versions of the line.
-Allowing to match and duplicate (unambiguously) some part of the graph without enumerating all its actors would come handy.
+Allowing to match and duplicate (unambiguously) some part of the graph without enumerating all its actors would be useful here.